 Example.
 The Example is intended to help you compare the cost of investing in the Fund with the costs of investing in other exchange-traded funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated, and then hold or sell all of your shares at the end of those periods.
 The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
-Investors may pay brokerage commissions on their purchases and sales of Fund shares, which are not reflected in the Example.
-Although your costs would be:
+Although your actual costs may be higher or lower, based on these assumptions your costs would be:

 The Fund pays transaction costs when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in the Annual Fund Operating Expenses or in the Example tables, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 42% of the average value of its portfolio.
+From June 21, 2023 (commencement of operations) to June 30, 2023, the Fund's portfolio turnover rate was 20% of the average value of its portfolio.